-Our wildlife rescue team in Costa Rica helps to rescue, rehabilitate, and release Costa Rica’s diverse and beautiful rainforest animals that have been injured, orphaned or mistreated.
+Our wildlife rescue team in Costa Rica helps to rescue, rehabilitate and release Costa Rica’s sloths and diverse beautiful rainforest animals, that have been injured, orphaned or mistreated.

 You will assist with providing the optimum level of care for animals in the sanctuary and monitoring those animals which will be released back into the wild.
 Volunteers provide care, food, water and enrichment as well as undertaking maintenance work around the sanctuary.
 You can also promote conservation and educate local and international visitors about the ecological importance of the rainforest.

 Explore the beautiful rainforest surroundings and the popular coastal destination of Manuel Antonio National Park while promoting the wellbeing of the local environment.

 Volunteers are needed to help care for animals including monkeys, birds, sloths and anteaters.